What is a composite door?

 Traditional styles

-The closest to wooden door styles seen around Britain, traditional composite styles chiefly consist of twin solid panels in the bottom section of the slab, and various configurations of half-moon, small square and twin vertical panels.
+The closest to wooden door styles seen around Britain, traditional composite styles chiefly consist of twin solid panels in the bottom section of the slab, and various configurations of half-moon, small rectangle and twin vertical panels.
 Glass for these doors tends to be bevelled and use lead, while contemporary designs add a modern twist.

 Contemporary styles